 Apple Pay is expanding to include person-to-person payment features when you upgrade to iOS 11.
 It's exactly what Venmo and PayPal do right now, but via an app-free solution.

-Apple Pay payments use Touch ID for authentication and iMessages to send between friends or other contacts who owe you money.
+Apple Pay payments use Touch ID for authentication and iMessages to send payments between friends or other contacts who owe you money.

-With so many contactless payment options on iOS right now, including Gmail and Facebook, there's no reason avoid paying back your friends.
+With so many contactless payment options on iOS right now, including Gmail and Facebook, there's no reason to avoid paying back your friends.

 Plus it has the enhancement of being able to use Apple Pay Cash right away via any terminal that accepts Apple Pay.
 This means you won't have to wait for the money your friends give you to be deposited in your bank account.